pcattori/vite-env-only/README.md

 ### `files`

 Configures validation of files that should only be present in certain environments.
-Validation is performed against the root-relative file path.
+Validation is performed against the resolved root-relative file path.

 ```ts
 {